 On October 3, 1944, at 0756 hours, the Seawolf exchanged recognition signals by radar with the USS Narwhal (SS-167).
 Both boats were in a safety lane in which American surface forces were prohibited from attacking any submarine unless it was positively identified as an enemy.
 At 0807 hours, 35 miles east of Morotai Island, the commanding officer of the Japanese submarine RO-41 fired his last four torpedoes at two American escort carriers, the USS St. Lo (CVE-63) and the USS Fanshaw Bay (CVE-70).
 The torpedoes missed both escort carriers.
 However, the destroyer escort USS Shelton (DE-407), while turning to evade one of the oncoming torpedoes, was hit on the starboard screw by a second torpedo, which caused severe damage and flooding.
 The destroyer escort USS Rowell (DE-403) came alongside and removed the crew, after counterattacking the RO-41 unsuccessfully with depth charges.
 The Shelton was taken under tow, but eventually capsized and sank.
 Three hours later, one of the St. Lo's aircraft sighted a submarine in the safety lane and dropped two bombs and dye marked its position as the boat submerged.
 The destroyer escort USS Rowell (DE-403) got to the scene and detected the submarine on sonar.
 The sonar operator reported his equipment was receiving signals consisting of long dots and dashes from the submarine.
 The Rowell's commander dismissed these as an attempt to jam his sonar and pressed on with firing Mark 10 "hedgehog" projector mortars.
 Following a second barrage of twenty-four projectiles, the Rowell reported, "Three explosions heard.
 Two large boils [bubbles] observed off port beam.
 Debris observed in the boils."
 Four submarines were in the safety lane at the time of these events.
 Urgent calls from the surface forces to the submarines to report their positions brought responses from three of them, but there was only silence from the Seawolf.
 At that point it became obvious that the submarine the Rowell had sunk was the Seawolf and not the RO-41.
 3

-The attack against the Seawolf by the Rowell occurred in the vicinity of 2° 31' 60.000" N, 129° 18' 0.000" E. This location is off the east coast of Morotai Island, which is located in the Halmahera group of eastern Indonesia's Maluku Islands (Moluccas).
-The orange marker in the thumbnail below marks these coordinates.
+The attack against the Seawolf by the Rowell occurred at the geographic position 02° 31' 60" N, 129° 18' 00" E. This location is off the east coast of Morotai Island, which is located in the Halmahera group of eastern Indonesia's Maluku Islands (Moluccas).

 On October 5, 1944, an inquiry into the incident was held at Manus Island.
 It was found that the Rowell had sunk the Seawolf.
 The Rowell's captain, Commander Harry A. Barnard, Jr., was censured for making insufficient efforts to identify his target, for dismissing the sound signals, and for attacking the Seawolf.
 4